 You can say whatever you want.

-Because we're on the wrong course having, you know, soon to be more scandal plague.
+In other words, they're like at CNN, please don't let it be true because we're on the wrong course having, you know, soon to be more scandal plague.

-Jeff Zucker, best friends of uh Matt Lauer, you know, ordering everybody that works over there to go forward with the destroy Trump narrative every single day.
+Jeff Zucker, best friends of Matt Lauer, you know, ordering everybody that works over there to go forward with the destroy Trump narrative every single day.

 Don't tell truth.

-Don't look at any of the the facts and issues surrounding the abuse and misuse of power uh as it relates to the intel tools that we give people and the Pfizer warrant and Hillary getting a exoneration before investigation.
+Don't look at any of the facts and issues surrounding the abuse and misuse of power as it relates to the intel tools that we give people and the Pfizer warrant and Hillary getting a exoneration before investigation.

-Don't look at Comey and Strzok and Page and don't air those text messages, just go out and destroy Trump.
+Don't look at Comey and Strzok and Page and don't air those text messages.

 So CNN doesn't even mention that almost half of Americans that watch the president's first State of the Union address, 48% say they had a very positive impression.